 Designed to serve all higher-capacity markets around the world, Airbus' widebody jetliners have earned a reputation for unbeatable economics – with the A330, A350 XWB and A380 each outperforming their direct competitors in many of the most important categories.

 As the most efficient member in the 250-300-seat category, Airbus' A330 is operated on flights with durations that range from 30 minutes to 14 hours, all while maintaining an industry-leading 99.4 per cent dispatch reliability rate.
-The evolved A330neo (new engine option) – which was launched by Airbus at the 2014 Farnborough International Airshow – will build on the A330’s proven economics, versatility and reliability while further reducing fuel consumption by 14 per cent per seat.
+The evolved A330neo (new engine option) – which Airbus launched in 2014 – will build on the A330’s proven economics, versatility and reliability while further reducing fuel consumption by 14 per cent per seat.
 Operators also will benefit from a range capability increase of around 400 nautical miles while carrying more payload.

 The A350 XWB – which entered service in January 2015 – is an all-new aircraft in the 300-400-seat category and brings together the very latest in aerodynamics, design and advanced technologies.

 Airbus' A380 is the world's largest airliner, and with 40 per cent more capacity and lowest seat mile costs in its class, the full double-deck configuration makes it the most efficient as well.
 When given a choice, time and again travellers opt for the A380 thanks to its quiet and spacious cabin, with up to 19-inch standard seat width in economy.
 As a result, A380 operators benefit with higher market shares, higher load factors and higher revenues.

 Cabin comfort is a major factor in passenger choice and business success.
 To give its global widebody customer base a competitive edge, Airbus specifically developed the A330, A350 XWB and A380 product lines to enable the most enjoyable experiences aloft.